RyanDussiaume-Solace/maas-docs-online/docs/group_faqs/gf_faqs.rst

 Q: Can I request a region listed on the `pricing page <https://cloud.solace.com/pricing/>`_ to be available when I'm creating a service?

-A: Yes, you can request a region from our Create Service screen.
+A: Yes, we add regions to PubSub+ Cloud based on customer demand and you can request a region from our Create Service screen.

 Click the "Request a region" link under the map